agentrickard/domain/domain_theme/README.txt

 You may need to experiment with various weights before finding the correct setting for your site.
 Lower weights execute first.
 Zero is the default weight.

+By design, Domain Theme should not reset the theme for a page if another module has already done so.

 ----
 4. Batch Updates